AxiSEMunity/AxiSEM3D/doc/Installation.md

 # users only need to load the right version
 module load cray-hdf5/1.10.2.0
 ```
-The above script must also be called by the job submission script (`qsub`).
+The above script must also be called by the job-submission script (submitted by `qsub`).

 * Build AxiSEM3D